indigo-dc/bdocker/doc/configuration.md

     ```
 ### Accounting

-The accounting node configures the following fields:
+The accounting configures the following fields:

     ```
     [resource]